-Giulio Verdini is Senior Lecturer in Planning at the University of Westminster, Course Leader of the BA Designing Cities and International Coordinator of the Department of Urban Planning and Transport.
-He has spent almost 6 years in China as Lecturer and then Associate Professor in Urban Planning and Design at Xi’an Jiaotong-Liverpool University (XJTLU).
-Founder Co-Director of the XJTLU Research Institute of Urbanisation (2013 – 2016), he has been actively involved in research, mainly focused on urban governance and sustainable local development.
-In particular he has published on urban-rural linkages, urban regeneration and community involvement with increasing attention to China and emerging countries.
-His passion for the historic built environment has materialized in the organization of international workshops for the sustainable management of rural villages in China (since 2012).
-He is currently UNESCO consultant for the topic of culture and rural-urban linkages.
+Giulio Verdini is Reader at the School of Architecture and Cities of the University of Westminster and Course Leader of the BA Designing Cities: Planning and Architecture.
+He is moreover Visiting Professor at Mohammed VI Polytechnic University of Ben Guerir, in Morocco.
+Prior to that he was Assistant and then Associate Professor in Urban Planning and Design at Xi’an Jiaotong-Liverpool University in Suzhou, China (2010-2016), and founder Co-Director of the XJTLU Research Institute of Urbanisation (2013 – 2016).
+His research is broadly focused on culture and sustainable urban and rural development, with a particular focus on China and the Global South.
+He is the Editor of the Routledge Book Series ‘Planning, Heritage and Sustainability and member of the editorial board of 'Built Heritage'.

-He regularly serves as scientific and policy advisor for UNESCO and other associated agencies (WHITRAP, based in Shanghai) for the 2011 HUL (Historic Urban Landscape’, he serves as member of the International Advisory Board of WHITRAP, the World Heritage Institute of Training and Research in the Asia-Pacific Region, based in Shanghai.
+He regularly serves as scientific and policy advisor for UNESCO and other associated agencies (WHITRAP, based in Shanghai) for the 2011 HUL (Historic Urban Landscape) Recommendation, the topic of culture and rural-urban linkages, creative cities.
 He is moreover one of the lead contributors of the UNESCO Global Report ‘Culture for Sustainable Urban Development’ (2016) and principal investigator of the UNESCO Report 'Culture 2030 I Rural-Urban Development.
 China at a glance'.
 He is the Editor of the newly established Routledge Book Series ‘Planning, Heritage and Sustainability.

-He was a visiting scholar at the École des Hautes Études en Sciences Sociale, CNRS - Centre d'Etudes sur la Chine Moderne et Contemporaine in Paris (2013); a visiting research fellow of the Alfa Program, EU-Latin America Cooperation, at the Institute of Urban Theory, Universidad de la Republica in Uruguay (2005); and visiting lecturer at the EU Intensive Programme TESS, Territorial Empowerment and Social Sustainability, in Italy (2012-2014).
+He was a visiting scholar at the École des Hautes Études en Sciences Sociale, CNRS - Centre d'Etudes sur la Chine Moderne et Contemporaine in Paris (2013); a visiting research fellow of the Alfa Program, EU-Latin America Cooperation, at the Institute of Urban Theory, Universidad de la Republica in Uruguay (2005); he is currently Visiting Scholar at XJTLU, in China.

 Over the years, Dr. Verdini has combined his research activities with planning consultancy in Europe and China.
 He graduated in Architecture and holds a Phd in Economics, Urban and Regional Development, from the University of Ferrara in Italy.